RodMech/MNIST_VGG16_classifier/README.md

 ## Requirements

 The required packages have been version-pinned in the `requirements.txt`.
-The only required compatible dependencies are `docker` and `docker-compose` The following specifications have been tested (for experiment repeatability):
+The only required compatible dependencies are `docker` and `docker-compose` The following specifications have been tested (for experiment reproducibility):

 `docker==19.03.8`